umarhassan-mitodl/wgs.151-spring-2016/content/pages/readings.md

 \[F\] Chapter 6: Thinking About Homosexuality.

-Young, Rebecca M., PhD, and Ilan H. Meyer, PhD. "[The Trouble with 'MSM' And 'WSW': Erasure of the Sexual–Minority Person in Public Health Discourse](https://ajph.aphapublications.org/doi/10.2105/AJPH.2004.046714)." _American Journal of Public Health_ 95, no. 7 (2005): 1144–49.
+Young, Rebecca M., PhD, and Ilan H. Meyer, PhD. "{{% resource_link "e5de2f32-5edf-4436-add8-8a8a25689eec" "The Trouble with 'MSM' And 'WSW': Erasure of the Sexual–Minority Person in Public Health Discourse" %}}." _American Journal of Public Health_ 95, no. 7 (2005): 1144–49.

 {{< tdclose >}}